 The global reach of anime is as big as its ever been, and with the ever-growing amount of shows pouring out of Japanese animation studios, fans are teeming with excitement to stream the latest hot topic.

 Over the past decade, many services have become resident hosts of a wide variety of anime.
-We’re going to break down the top places to get your fix in 2022 (and in the US).
+We’re going to break down the top places to get your fix in the US.

 Before we dive in, let’s look at some important words to know, just in case there are any newcomers or watchers who want to brush up on their terminology.